Atlantic Hagfish (Myxine glutinosa), Preserved in Formalin from Gulf of Maine

 Scientific name: Myxine glutinosa

-Locations: in deep water at the ocean floor
+Locations: Deep water on the ocean floor

 Size: 18”+

-Collected: deep water trapping
+Collected: Deep-water trapping

-Quantity: sold by the each
+Quantity: Sold by the each